List on Bids44 →

 Essential Checks

-- Check tyre condition — Look for adequate tread depth and even wear.
-Worn or cracked tyres need immediate replacement (₹3,500-₹5,500 for a pair).
+6. Check tyre condition — Look for adequate tread depth, cracks on the sidewalls, or uneven wear.
+Worn tyres are a safety hazard and an immediate expense of ₹2,500-4,500 for a pair.

-- Look at fork seals — Wipe the shiny chrome fork tubes clean, then push down on the front suspension.
-Any oil film or ring means leaking fork seals.
+7. Look at fork seals — Wipe the shiny metal fork tubes clean, then push down on the front suspension a few times.
+Any oil film or ring appearing indicates leaking fork seals, a ₹1,500-3,000 repair.

-- Verify odometer matches general wear — A low reading but heavily worn grips, footpegs, or seat suggests a tampered odometer.
+10. Verify odometer matches general wear — A low odometer reading but with heavily worn grips, footpegs, seat, or brake levers is a huge red flag for tampering.

-- Check frame for bends or welding marks — Inspect the frame around the footboard and under the seat for any signs of accident repair or straightening.
+11. Check frame for bends or welding marks — Carefully inspect the frame, particularly around the steering head and under the seat.
+Any bends, cracks, or fresh welding marks indicate a past accident.

 Insider Checks

-THE FORK SEAL OIL RING TEST: Look at the shiny metal tubes of the front forks.
-Wipe them clean with a tissue.
-Then, push down hard on the front suspension a few times, letting it rebound.
-Check the tubes again.
-If you see any oil film or a distinct oil ring appearing, the fork seals are leaking.
-This is a ₹1,800-₹2,800 repair per side and a safety concern as oil can drip onto your front brake.
+THE FORK SEAL OIL RING TEST: Before the test ride, wipe the shiny metal fork tubes clean.
+Now, push down hard on the front suspension a few times, letting it rebound.
+Check the fork tubes again.
+If you see any oil film or a distinct oil ring appearing, those fork seals are leaking.
+This isn’t just a ₹1,500-3,000 repair per side, it’s also a safety hazard because oil can drip onto your front brake.

-THE STEERING HEAD BEARING TEST: Stand in front of the scooter, hold both handlebar ends firmly, and rock the front wheel forward and backward (not side to side).
-Feel for any “clunk” or “notch” in the steering.
-Then, lift the front wheel off the ground and gently turn the handlebar from lock to lock.
-If it feels notchy or stiff in the center, the steering head bearings are worn.
-This causes instability at speed and costs ₹1,500-₹3,000 to fix.
+THE STEERING HEAD BEARING TEST: This one is crucial for handling.
+Stand in front of the scooter, grab both ends of the handlebar firmly, and rock the front wheel gently forward and backward (not side to side).
+If you feel any “clunk” or a “notch” in the steering, the steering head bearings are worn.
+This can cause instability and wobble at higher speeds, which is dangerous.
+Fixing it typically costs ₹1,000-3,000.

 Common Scams to Watch For (India 2026)

-Stolen Scooter with Forged RC: This is a serious one.
-Always verify the chassis and engine numbers on the RC book against the physical numbers on the scooter.
-Use the Parivahan app to check the vehicle details online.
-If the numbers don’t match, or if the RC looks suspicious, walk away immediately.
-Cost of getting caught: Impoundment and legal trouble.
+Stolen Bike with Forged RC: This is a major risk.
+Always verify the chassis and engine numbers on the scooter itself against the RC book and cross-reference them with the Parivahan app.
+If the numbers don’t match or seem tampered with, walk away.

-Engine Swap: A blown engine might be replaced with a used one from another scooter.
-The engine number on the scooter must match the RC book.
-Look for mismatched paint on the engine block compared to the rest of the scooter, or signs of recent, extensive work around the engine mounts.
-This could lead to registration issues later.
+Engine Swap: Sometimes, a blown engine is replaced with a used one from another scooter.
+Always check if the engine number on the scooter matches the one on the RC.
+Also, look for mismatched paint or cleanliness levels between the engine block and the rest of the scooter, indicating an aftermarket swap.

 Seller’s Guide — How to Maximize Your Suzuki Access 125 Resale